Artica2012/VirtualGM/README.md

    - An argument of _initiative_ can be given to set an initiative string (XdY+Z) which will be rolled when initiative is started
  - **/char edit** - Edit a PC or NPC
    - Edit the max hp and/or initiative string of a character you control
+ - **/char copy** - Copies a character or NPC including any system specific stats.
+Does not copy and conditions or counters.
+Will roll a new initiative if initiative is active.
  - **/i manage** - Mange Initiative (GM Restricted)
    - _start_ - Starts Initiative
    - _stop_ - Stops Initiative